R00tedbrain/ThreadScoopOnionChatV2/README.md

 # ThreadScoopOnionChat

-Esta version es un Fork de " https://github.com/session-foundation/session-android ", enfocado en la privacidad.
+This is a fork privacy focussed extra features from SESSION " https://github.com/session-foundation/session-android ", .

 ## How Did ThreadScoopOnionChat Come About?